All features

 Confirm or Adjust

-If the detected scale is correct, start measuring.
-If the detection missed or the drawing has no notation, pick from 28 standard scales or draw between two known points to calibrate.
+If the detected or AI-suggested scale is correct, confirm it and start measuring.
+If the drawing has no scale at all, pick from 28 standard scales or type in the scale from your title block.

 4